dibyendumajumdar/C/docs/ctour.md

 A1   causes generation of the address specified by the first
      operand.
-For this to be legal, the operand must be ad- dressible;  its  key  must contain an `a' or a more re- strictive specification.
+For this to be legal, the operand must be ad- dressible;  its  key  must contain an `a` or a more re- strictive specification.

 A2   correspondingly generates the  address  of  the  second